golden-layout/golden-layout/README.md

 * Works in modern browsers (Firefox, Chrome)
 * Responsive design

+## Development

+Except for simple bug-fixes, commits should go into the `dev` branch, which will become version 3.0.
+The `dev` branch is quite unstable (and not backwards compatible), but should hopefully stabilize soon.

 ## Installation
 The library can be installed into an application package with the npm command:\
 `npm i golden-layout`